prusa3d/Original-Prusa-Enclosure/README.md

 # Original-Prusa-Enclosure
 Original Prusa Enclosure

-This repository contains STEP files and STLs of the printed parts.
+This repository contains STEP files and STLs of the Enclosure parts.

 **Links**